-It may also be arduous for a local outbound proxy server and/or registrar to maintain many simultaneous long-lived TLS connections with numerous user agents might.
+It may also be arduous for a local outbound proxy server and/or registrar to maintain many simultaneous long-lived TLS connections with numerous UAs.
 This introduces some valid scalability concerns, especially for intensive ciphersuites.
-Maintaining redundancy of long-lived TLS connections, especially when a user agent is solely responsible for their establishment, could also be cumbersome.
+Maintaining redundancy of long-lived TLS connections, especially when a UA is solely responsible for their establishment, could also be cumbersome.

 TLS only allows SIP entities to authenticate servers to which they are adjacent; TLS offers strictly hop-by-hop security.
-Neither TLS, nor any other mechanism specified in this document, allows clients to authenticate proxy servers to whom they cannot form a direct TCP connection.
+Neither TLS, nor any other mechanism specified in this document, allows clients toauthenticate proxy servers to whom they cannot form a direct TCP connection.